 When Should You Start?

 If you're wondering when you can start benefiting from an anti-ageing serum, there is no rule of thumb.
-As Moy says, this is because "the biggest anti-ageing culprit is the sun, so you should really start using serums or moisturisers that have anti-ageing properties when sun damage occurs at any age."
+As Moy says, this is because "the biggest anti-ageing culprit is the sun, so you should really start using serums or moisturisers that have anti-aging properties when sun damage occurs at any age."
 You can start using it as early as you want in order to take preventative measures or you can start using it later in the game to reduce the appearance of fine lines and thinning and to restore a youthful glow.

 As long as you choose one that has DNA-repairing enzymes, you'll be on the right track.